BIRD HIDE - WESTGATE PARK

 The design is conceived as an alternate walkway – connecting to the existing paths around the site.
 The walkway and bird hide extend out over the water to ensure close proximity to the bird life.
 The balustrade on the walkway becomes a screen that becomes the wall that conceals the bird watchers.
 Security was important and views into the hide from the walkway are maintained at all times.

-A design studio was initially run with RMIT architecture students to develop ideas & provide a strong research base for the project.
+A design studio was initially run with RMIT architecture students to develop ideas and provide a strong research base for the project.
 MAKE has then developed the project in consultation with the Friends of Westgate Park, ERM and Parks Victoria.